Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 How many miles can a Toyota 2UZ-FE engine last?

 The Toyota 2UZ-FE routinely reaches 300,000+ miles with basic maintenance.
-Numerous examples on IH8MUD and other enthusiast forums have documented 400,000–500,000+ miles on original internals.
+Numerous examples on IH8MUD and other enthusiast forums have documented 400,000 to 500,000+ miles on original internals.
 At least two 2UZ-FE-powered Tundras have been verified at over 1,000,000 miles.
 The key to longevity is consistent oil changes (5W-30 synthetic every 5,000 miles), on-time timing belt replacement at 90,000-mile intervals, and proper cooling system maintenance.

 Is the 2UZ-FE an interference or non-interference engine?

 The Toyota 2UZ-FE is a non-interference engine.
 If the timing belt breaks, the pistons will not contact the valves, preventing catastrophic internal damage.
-However, a broken timing belt will still leave you stranded, so Toyota recommends replacement every 90,000–100,000 miles along with the water pump, tensioner, and idler pulleys.
+However, a broken timing belt will still leave you stranded, so Toyota recommends replacement every 90,000 to 100,000 miles along with the water pump, tensioner, and idler pulleys.

 What vehicles came with the Toyota 2UZ-FE engine?